ewe2/ewe2.ninja/source/content/_tolkien-crit.md

 A cynic might comment that literary worth is in inverse proportion to public acceptance, but what is being dismissed is possibly one of the major cultural influences of our time.
-The Geek = LotR fan equation proposed by some is not so far-fetched as you might think, given that so-called "geeks" are more than the one-dimensional gnomes of code that the media describe.
+The Geek = LOTR fan equation proposed by some is not so far-fetched as you might think, given that so-called "geeks" are more than the one-dimensional gnomes of code that the media describe.